 In this paper we propose EcoLaser, a laser-control mechanism that turns the laser off during periods of inactivity to save energy, and meets high bandwidth demands by turning the laser on for as long as necessary.
-EcoLaser saves between 24-77% of the laser power for radix-16 and radix-64 SWMR and MWSR crossbars on realworld workloads.
-EcoLaser harvests the vast majority of the energy benefits, as it closely tracks (within 2-3% on average) a perfect controller with full knowledge of future interconnect requests.
-Moreover, the power savings of EcoLaser allow for providing a higher power budget to the cores, which enables a multicore chip with EcoLaser to achieve speedups of 1.1-2x over a multicore with a traditional optical interconnect that keeps the lasers always on.
+EcoLaser saves between 24-77% of the laser power for radix-16 and radix-64 SWMR and MWSR crossbars on real-world workloads.
+EcoLaser harvests the vast majority of the energy benefits, as it closely tracks (within 2-3% on average) a perfect controller with the knowledge of future interconnect requests.
+Moreover, the power savings of EcoLaser allow for providing a higher power budget to the cores, which enables them to run faster.
+Employing EcoLaser on a radix-16 or radix-64 crossbar allows the multicore chip to achieve speedup of 1.1-2x over keeping the lasers always on.